- Contact Us

 ─ D.S., Maxton, N.C.

-Can I Work While Receiving Workers’ Compensation?
+Can I Work While Receiving Workers’ Comp?

 North Carolina law requires almost all employers with more than three employees to carry workers’ comp insurance coverage.
 Workers’ compensation benefits serve two main purposes: